Failure-Analysis-Metadata-Header/fa-metadata-schema/readme.md

 - The chip is attached to the Universal Sample Holder and it's alignment marks are automatically scanned at the scanning acoustic microscope (SAM).

 - The SAM is able to generate images at different material interfaces in C-SAM mode.
 Possible delaminations or cracks within the chip appear white in the SAM image.
-In our case therefore, the delaminated regions at the interface between the solder bumps and the interconnection layer of the die, show up as 'white bumps':
+In our case therefore, the delaminated regions at the interface between the solder bumps and the interconnection layer of the die show up as 'white bumps':
 <div align="center">
   <img src="documentation/images/White_Bumps.jpg" width="500" height="350" />
 </div>

-- After inspecting the white bumps, the user saves the created SAM image together with its corresponding JSON file header which contains all general image and SAM specific meta data, but also the coordinates of the alignment marks and the stage position.
-The alignment marks and the stage position will be used for coordinate transformation.
+- After inspecting the white bumps, the user saves the created SAM image together with its corresponding JSON file header which contains all general image and SAM specific meta data, but also the coordinates of the alignment marks from the Universal Sample Holder and the stage position of the SAM.
+The alignment marks and the stage position will be used for coordinate transformation between tool A and tool B. Optional: Upload the JSON file header and the image to an internal Database.

 <div align="center">
   <img src="documentation/images/UniversalSampleHolder-AlignmentMarks.png"/>